 What to Expect at Your First Appointment

 Before the time of your appointment, you will complete a few short forms to provide your counselor with some important information about you and your concerns.
-Your counselor will meet with you via Google Meets for approximately 50-minutes to gather information about your concerns and your history and a plan for continued treatment will be reviewed.
-In this session your counselor will determine if Telemental health services are appropriate for the condition being treated.
+Your counselor will meet with you for approximately 50-minutes to gather information about your concerns and your history and a plan for continued treatment will be reviewed.
 A follow-up individual counseling appointment may be scheduled at the end of your intake appointment or a plan will be developed to refer you to the appropriate treatment.
 An individual counseling appointment typically lasts 50-minutes and addresses your areas of concern in depth.

 Same day crisis appointments are available for students experiencing a mental health emergency.

-If an emergency occurs during regular office hours, call the UCC at (504) 865-3835.
-If the emergency occurs outside of office hours, call the UCC at (504) 865-3854 to speak with the counselor on-call.
+If an emergency occurs during regular office hours, call the UCC at (504) 865-3835 or visit the UCC on the second floor of the Danna Center (Suite 208).
+If the emergency occurs outside of office hours, call the UCC at (504) 865-3835 and press 1 after the prompt to speak with the counselor on-call.
 A professional staff member is on-call at all times.

 Please have a current copy of your health insurance card on hand at your first remote appointment.
 Before your appointment, you will complete a few short forms to provide the case manager with some important information about you and your concerns.
 The case manager will meet with you for approximately 30-minutes to gather information about your concerns and to assist you with providing referral information, securing appointment(s) with off campus providers, developing a post-hospitalization plan, and/or getting connected to other resources on- or off-campus.

 Joining a Group

 The UCC provides group counseling services to students who are interested in exploring an alternative option to individual counseling or who would like to be in a group in addition to being in individual counseling.